Hermosa Beach's Best Sports Bars

 • PATRICK MOLLOY'S

-How's this for being sporting: The Bud Light girls during the Hermosa Open.
+How's this for being sporting: The Bud Light girls during a volleyball tournament.
 Photo: JackFleming.com

 Right next to Sharkeez is Molloy's, which shows its sports on several large TVs, and a few smaller ones.